Avalice/AvaliceOnline/faq.md

 - **@Afternoon:** 3PM to 6PM
 - **@Evening:** 6PM to 9PM
 - **@Night PM:** 9PM to midnight

+Eventually, the bot might use these roles to identify users who might be available either immediately or at a specified time.

 ## What is each channel for?
 ### Main and Discussion channels: